s20488/BSI-brute-forse/README.md

 # BSI_brute_forse by Anastasiia Ponkratova, Julia Migiel
-## Brute force attacks to a hash passwords file
+## Brute force attack to a hash passwords file

 ### Compilation result of a brute force attack on passwords: